Theory of topological monoids #

 Basic hypothesis to talk about a topological monoid or a topological semigroup.

-, for example, is obtained by requiring both the instances monoid M
+A topological monoid over M, for example, is obtained by requiring both the instances monoid M

-and has_continuous_mul M
+and has_continuous_mul M.

 Instances